 Great Gateway Hike with History Thrown In!

 Want a nice little hike up the rim with the pleasant sounds of the gently rolling stream waters next to you, and experience some of Arizona's history along the way?
 Then this is a trail to add to your list!
 With spectacular views, tall pines, majestic firs, and even at the right time of year some wild berries, how can you go wrong?

 The Col. Devin trail is accessible from trailheads at both its north and south ends.
-Since most I suspect will use the north access, the description here will begin from this trailhead.
+Since most I suspect will use the north access, the guide will begin from this trailhead ( reverse ).
 At the trailhead sign, on the south side of FR300 (across from the monument commemorating the Battle of Big Dry Wash), the trail begins.
 Follow the trail as it parallels the power lines to the west.

 Hikers, horseback riders, and mountain bikers are permitted on this trail, although the latter two are not recommended.
 This trail is steep with loose footing in several areas.

 Check out the Official Route and Triplogs.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.